-What are the best strategy games?
+What are the best strategy games for console players?
 Strategy games these days sometimes earn a rather unfair reputation as a bygone or dying genre.
-It’s certainly true that you don’t see as many new releases in this corner of the gaming sphere compared to triple-A titles.
+It’s certainly true that you don’t see as many new releases in this corner of the gaming sphere compared to RPGs, shooters, and the like.
 But don’t be fooled into thinking that means the best strategy games are past their prime.

-Much of the genre’s success comes from the longevity of individual games and innovation in newer ones.
-While you won’t find many strategy games on our list of the best games of all time, tacticians will be well served by the variety on offer across PS5, Xbox, and Switch.
+Much of the genre’s success comes from the longevity of individual games and innovation in newer ones, and many are regarded as some of the best games of all time.
+While PC has long stood as the platform of choice for strategy fans, console tacticians are surprisingly well-served by the variety on offer across PS5 and Xbox.
 There are plenty of games that’ll catch your interest, with more of the best strategy games releasing on console than ever before, and we’ve got you covered when it comes to deciding which ones are worth pouring hundreds of hours into.

 Here are the best strategy games: